IlyaTuzov/DAVOS/readme.md

 ## Acknowledgement

-- This work has been carried-out under the support of the "Programa de Ayudas de Investigación y Desarrollo" (PAID) de la Universitat Politécnica de Valéncia.
+- This work has been carried-out under the support of the "Programa de Ayudas de Investigación y Desarrollo" (PAID) de la Universitat Politècnica de València.
 - Adaptation to the NOEL-V RISCV platform is currently supported by the H2020 SELENE project (www.selene-project.eu).